denngan/industrial_automation/Chapter2/chapter2.md

 Q7. **What is a controller and what is its purpose?
 What has to be taken into account when designing it?**

+>**terms:** controller
+>
+>*Controller:* controls plant to reach the preferred output;
+>  - measures states fromsensors
+>  - send commandsto actuators to stabilize output within useful time
+>
+>*Designing:* Plant to be controlled has to be known (how variables influence each other and the output)
+> - get a plant model through plant identification and specify all parameters (testing)
+> - still some disturbances from outer world possible
+>
+>**example:** controller wants to maintain speed with electrical motor. current could be proportional to speed.
+Find out with which factor.

 Q8. **How is a plant modelled?
 What is a process variable?
 What is the control output?**

 Q9. **What are the differences between modelling for continuous and discrete processes?**